sofki/sofki.github.io/_posts/2025-12-01-MDtutorial.md

 author: Sofia Kiriakidi
 ---

-Building a complex system containing a protein (especially a metalloprotein) that contains small molecules that act aaas co-factors and a docked ligand can eb a very challenging procedure.
-In order to make things easier a created this tutorial using only free and open access resources, such as [Antechamber](https://ambermd.org/antechamber/ac.html), [acpype](https://alanwilter.github.io/acpype/) and [GROMACS](https://www.gromacs.org/).
+Building a complex system containing a protein (especially a metalloprotein) that contains small molecules that act as co-factors and a docked ligand can be a very challenging procedure.
+In order to make things easier I created this tutorial using only free and open access resources, such as [Antechamber](https://ambermd.org/antechamber/ac.html), [acpype](https://alanwilter.github.io/acpype/) and [GROMACS](https://www.gromacs.org/).

 This tutorial aspires to help each user that has to perform this difficult task in the future and therefore serve the community as a free educational resource.
 Nonetheless, it serves an additional role.
 It can be referenced as a public protocol for the system preparations of the short MD simulations that followed the docking of p-cymene into each target protein to assess the stability of the protein-ligand complex, for the **MSCA**-funded project [**_Waste2Drug_**](https://sofki.github.io/waste-2-drug/).
 In this way, the reproducibility of the results and the [Open Science](https://rea.ec.europa.eu/open-science_en) principles of the project is ensured.

 This tutorial assumes that you already have a *prepared* protein and ligand file.
 Crystal structures deposited in RCSB may have a lot of problems, such as missing hydrogens, missing side-chains, even whole missing residues and protein loops.
 Moreover, the specific pH of the system that you want to simulate should be taken into account for the protonation of specific residues (such as histidines).
 Similar manipulations (especially taking care of the protonation) should be considered also for the ligand (and any cofactors that might be present and *important* for your system).
-Finally, anything present in the opdb that it is not relevant for your simulation (such as cocrystallized water molecules or additives) should be removed from the final, *prepared* structure.
+Finally, anything present in the opdb that it is not relevant for your simulation (such as cocrystallized water molecules in some cases or additives) should be removed from the final, *prepared* structure.

 For this project, I used the [Enalos Asclepios](https://novamechanics.com/products/asclepios-knime-nodes/) KNIME tools, developed by [NovaMechanics Ltd](https://novamechanics.eu/) for the protein and ligand preparation.
 An alternative that is free for academic use is [CHARMM-GUI](https://www.charmm-gui.org/).
 However, there are several either paid or free options that you may use for your system's preparation (the system preparation will not be covered by this tutorial).